-All Meta objects of a same family in a scene interact with each other.
+All meta objects of a same family in a scene interact with each other.
 The settings in the Metaball section apply to all meta objects of the active family.
-In Edit Mode, the Active Element panel appears for editing individual meta elements.
+In Edit Mode, the Active Element panel is shown for editing individual metaball elements.

 The rendered resolution of the generated mesh; finest to coarsest.

 One way to see the underlying mathematical structure is to lower the Resolution, increase the Threshold and set the Stiffness (see below) a fraction above the Threshold.
 Fig. Underlying structure. is a meta cube with the above mentioned configuration applied as follows: Resolution of 0.410, Threshold of 5.0 and Stiffness a fraction above at 5.01.

 You can clearly see the underlying cubic structure that gives the meta cube its shape.

 Defines how much a meta's surface "influences" other metas.
 It controls the field level at which the surface is computed.
 The setting is global to a group of Meta objects.
 As the threshold increases, so does the influence that each meta has on each other.

 There are two types of influence: positive or negative.